 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its DevOps/deployment domain with specific actions, explicit 'Use when' guidance, and an extensive list of natural trigger terms.
-The description is well-structured, covering both capabilities and activation conditions comprehensively.
-The only minor note is that it's written in Portuguese, which is fine if the target audience uses Portuguese, and it uses appropriate third-person voice.
+This is a strong skill description that clearly defines its DevOps/deployment domain, lists concrete actions, provides explicit 'Use when' guidance, and includes an extensive list of natural trigger terms.
+The description is well-structured and would allow Claude to confidently select this skill when users mention infrastructure or deployment topics.
+The only minor note is that it's in Portuguese, but the trigger terms themselves are largely universal technical terms.

 | Dimension | Reasoning | Score |